 Example 1: Your opponent has a lone face-down Spell / Trap and no monsters.

-You activate a Spell, Double Summon - no pauses.
+You activate a Spell, Destiny Draw - no pauses.

 Example 2: You declare an attack while your opponent has no set Spells / Traps

 Conclusion: Sphere Kuriboh.
-The only card that can trigger an activation prompt without actually being on the field.
-Again, even if it's not used this turn, you are now aware that your opponent has SK at their disposal and can plan for the future.
+One of the only cards that can trigger an activation prompt without actually being on the field.

 Damage Step Pauses